Toward a Safe Internet of Agents: A Population of Agents: Building Multi-Agent Systems

-Finally, in the absence of a top-down objective function, the collective behavior is susceptible to \textbf{Goal Drift}.
-Research indicates that agents are highly sensitive to adversarial pressure, often drifting away from their system instructions when exposed to conflicting contexts or long task durations \cite{arike2025technicalreportevaluatinggoal}.
-In an emergent architecture, this vulnerability is exacerbated by peer dynamics: agents may drift via \textit{inaction}—failing to object to or correct a peer's deviation from the core objective.
-Without a central supervisor to maintain alignment with the broader human intent, this social dynamic can amplify the drift into \textbf{Goal Misspecification}, where the collective converges on a solution that satisfies the strict ``letter'' of the instruction while violating its ``spirit''—effectively exploiting loopholes to achieve the goal in ways the user did not intend \cite{rudnerandtoner2021goalmisspecification}. \end{itemize}
+The absence of top-down objective functions enables \textit{Goal Drift}.
+Agents drift from instructions when exposed to conflicting contexts or long tasks \cite{arike2025technicalreportevaluatinggoal}.
+Peer dynamics amplify this through \textit{inaction}—failing to challenge peers deviating from objectives.
+Without central alignment enforcement, social dynamics can cause \textit{Goal Misspecification}, where collectives satisfy instruction \textit{letters} while violating their \textit{spirit}, exploiting loopholes unintended by users \cite{rudnerandtoner2021goalmisspecification}. \end{itemize}